-35. Supportive Service and Homeownership Strategy Plan When is this due?
-Proposal Application Final Application X At Final Application: For projects that propose providing supportive services (including all Service Enriched Housing applications, and single-family lease purchase projects), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.
+35. Supportive Service and Homeownership Strategy Plan

+At Final Application:

+For projects that propose providing supportive services (all single-family lease purchase projects), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.
 For Single Family Lease Purchase, also reference Appendix D.